 - A Chinese vaccine was approved for use by the military without Phase 3 trials being conducted.

 - There may be disease enhancement with some vaccines.

 - Vaccination could be required to fly, cross borders, and use public transportation.

 As the SARS-CoV-2 vaccine race accelerates, concerns are mounting over fast tracking.
-There is particular disquiet about DNA, RNA, and viral vector vaccines, which have never previously been approved for human use.
+There is particular disquiet about DNA and RNA vaccines, which have never previously been approved for human use.

 There is concern that, with spike protein vaccines, there may be disease enhancement.
 During studies of spike protein vaccines against SARS-CoV-1, the exposure of vaccinated animals to the virus led to increased morbidity and mortality.

 Two of the biggest vaccine manufacturers – the British-Swedish pharmaceutical giant AstraZeneca and the American multinational corporation Johnson & Johnson – have had to halt trials of their vaccines against SARS-CoV-2 because of the illness of participants.

 As pharmaceutical companies rush to get their SARS-CoV-2 vaccines onto the market there is also a groundswell of protest over plans by some governments to make the vaccines mandatory.

 There are fears that, in the future, a certificate of vaccination against SARS-CoV-2 will be required to fly and to cross borders, to attend certain educational institutions, and even to go to certain events or use public transportation.

 On September 6, AstraZeneca, halted all trials of its AZD1222 vaccine, which was previously designated as ChAdox1 nCoV-19, because one of the participants in the Phase 3 trial in the UK had what was initially described as “an unexplained illness”.